mlizzie/Inception-of-Things/README.md

 It is divided into three parts we have to do in the following order:

-Part 1: K3s and Vagrant
+Part 1: K3s and Vagrant<br/>
-Part 2: K3s and three simple applications
+Part 2: K3s and three simple applications<br/>
-Part 3: K3d and Argo CD
+Part 3: K3d and Argo CD<br />

 ## Bonus part